1. Home

 6. |

-7. How many death certificates do you need when
+7. How many death certificates do you need?

 When someone dies, you may need to send a death certificate to close their accounts and prove the death.
 But how many death certificates will you need?

-Michael Neal-Brook, a solicitor in Lodders’ Private Client practice, explains what you need to consider.
+To mark Dying Matters Awareness Week, Michael Neal-Brook, senior associate in Lodders’ Private Client team, explains what you need to consider.

-Before deciding how many death certificates you need, you need to follow a set step-by-step process to get the death registered.
+Before deciding how many death certificates you need, you need to follow a set step-by-step process to register the death.

 When someone passes away, the first step is to collect the medical certificate of death.
 This is not the same as the traditional death certificate that everyone is used to.
 It is an official medical record confirming the cause of death.
 You may need to travel to the local GP surgery, care home or hospital to get this from the relevant medical professional.